paulschick/meteorite-tracker/notes/angular-material/01-setup.md

 - This module will not import CommonModule, it won't import anything, it serves only to export the Material stuff.

 **CHANGE**: I am actually going to get rid of this and just move it to the shared folder for better access.

+- This module has no imports, it only exports material modules

+NEXT in app.module.ts, add Material modules to imports (should be globally available now, might still need to import this into any module that's going to use it.

+NOTE: Since I will be using this right now in the Home module, and this is the module which holds the components in the Home page, I am going to import it to this module.
+May change in the future when I create a Shared Module.

+BIG NOTE ON SERVICES

+Services are only supposed to be imported once.
+I had the home service in the Home and the Core module.
+I removed the import from the Home module, and it still works.
+Even in the main branch, this change needs to be made.

+The reason for this is because my core module is basically taking the place of the app module.
+So all services should go through here.